 For the most part, if it’s a liquid name and people have heard of it, you should be in the clear and would not be in an elaborate scheme.
 Thereafter, you would conduct your own due diligence and figure out if you think the stock could be a good long.
 Shorting penny stocks could be a dangerous game, and you want to stay away from that especially if you’re just learning about them.

 You should have a good understanding that not all penny stocks are bad and you should just avoid the ones that could be pump and dumps.
-You’ll need to be realistic of the potential gains, only trade penny stocks listed on national exchanges (NYSE, AMEX, Nasdaq), screen for stocks, and then delve deeper into each stock on the filter.
+You’ll need to be realistic of the potential gains, only trade penny stocks listed on national exchanges (NYSE, AMEX, Nasdaq), screen for stocks, manage risk, and then delve deeper into each stock on the filter.
 It’s going to take a lot of work to learn how to trade penny stocks, but if you keep at it, the reward could be substantial.

 Jason Bond runs JasonBondTraining.com and is a swing trader of small-cap stocks.